 - ESL and any program that is not conferred at Loyola University Chicago.

-- Employees and their dependents must complete the FAFSA form if they are registering for two or more classes and make sure their dependents are listed properly in Employee Self Service.
+- Dependents of Faculty and Staff must complete the FAFSA form if they are registering for two or more classes and make sure their dependents are listed properly in Employee Self Service.
+Faculty or Staff taking undergrad courses must complete FAFSA in taking two or more classes or one graduate course.
 Their date of birth and entire SSN are needed.
 If your dependent does not have a SSN please contact the benefits department directly.

 - The tuition benefit cannot be applied until you have registered for classes as the benefit is applied according to course schedules.

-- Other aid such had awards, grants, scholarships, and loans may affect the amount of tuition benefit.
+- Other aid such as awards, grants, scholarships, and loans may affect the amount of tuition benefit.